-There are tons of different ways to celebrate this summertime holiday, from flashy fireworks and parades to backyard BBQs with plenty of hamburgers and hot dogs to go around.
-But there are also many regional, quirkier traditions, depending on where you are in the country.
+There are tons of ways to celebrate, from massive firework displays and parades to backyard BBQs with plenty of hamburgers and hot dogs to go around.
+But there are also many quirkier regional traditions, too.
 Here are some of the most unique Fourth of July celebrations.

 Hot Dog Eating Competition: New York City, NY

-Every July 4th, a restaurant in Coney Island, New York City holds a hog dog eating contest.
-The occasion is the biggest event that the Major League Eating organization (yes, it’s a real sport) holds every year, and it’s attended by tens of thousands of spectators.
-Last year’s winner was Joey Chestnut, who ate 75 hot dogs in 10 minutes!
+Every July 4th, a restaurant in Coney Island, New York City, holds a hog dog eating contest.
+The occasion is the biggest event the Major League Eating organization (yes, it’s a real sport) holds every year, and tens of thousands spectators watch it.
+Winner eat upward of 75 hot dogs in 10 minutes!

-Students studying abroad at nearby New York universities, such as Columbia, can easily make the trip out to Brooklyn to witness a live competitive eating competition.
-But you can also catch it on sports channel ESPN – which airs the event every year – if you don’t happen to be in the area.
+If you're at nearby Columbia, you can easily make the trip out to Brooklyn to see the live competitive eating competition.
+But you can also catch it on sports channel ESPN – which airs the event every year – if you're not in the area.

 Marshmallow Fight: San Diego, CA

 The laidback, picturesque neighborhood of Ocean Beach in San Diego has its own food-based Fourth of July tradition: a giant marshmallow fight!
-It started back in the 1980s, when a couple of local families jokingly lobbed pillowy white confectionaries after a neighborhood BBQ.
-The event grew in popularity, eventually becoming so large that it became a nuisance, due to the large crowds and sugary sweet mess left behind.
+It started back in the 1980s when a couple of local families jokingly lobbed marshmallows at each other after a neighborhood BBQ.
+The event grew in popularity, eventually becoming so large that the large crowds and sugary mess was a nuisance!

 National Fence Painting Contest: Hannibal, MO